ukachyuthan/Rewards_in_RL/README.md

 </p>

 We also reduced training times by close to half with these improved reward functions and the results will be documented in the arXiv or PDF file.
+Further we would like to extend our findings and methods to other environments and see if there are patterns or logic to reward engineering.